korchard/movie-sagas/README.md

 ## Acknowledgement

-Thank you to Josie, for being my coding buddy.
-Thank you to Steven for supporting me and answering all my questions.
+Thank you to Josie and Steven, for being my coding buddies, for supporting me, and answering all my questions.
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 Special thanks to my primary instructor, -[Mary Mossman](https://github.com/mbMosman)
 -[Josie Fredericksen](https://github.com/freder48)
 -[Steven Maloney](https://github.com/sdeda1us)